 It is possible to find cheap tickets on Trenitalia trips.
 They usually offer discounts for advanced purchases, so the earlier you can buy, the better.
 Flexibility in scheduling is good, too.
 You may find better prices for different dates or times of day from what you originally planned.
 If you are okay with restrictions, you may want to look beyond the standard Base tickets and check out the cheaper Economy and Super Economy options.
 Also, Trenitalia offers special deals such as group travel discounts and two-for-one specials on Saturdays.

-Omio customers traveling this route book their trains from Milano Centrale to Siena.
+Omio customers who travel this route most frequently depart from Milano Centrale and arrive in Siena.